tommyfpedersen/verus-rpc-node-api/README.md

 # verus-rest-api
-Free to use Verus node express REST API framework.
+Free to use Verus node express RPC API framework.

-Useful for Javascript developers and can be used as a base REST API for your dapps.
+Useful for Javascript developers and can be used as a base RPC API for your dApps.

 # Requirements
 A running Verus Node